VeselinovStf/MongoDB-for-.NET-Developers/README.md

 - Chapter 5: Resiliency- Connection pooling, error and timeout handling, and principle of least privilege.

 - Final Exam - Questions covering the contents of the class.

+- Learn the essentials of ASP.NET application development with MongoDB.

+### Projects
+- Basics - "Using MongoDB with ASP.NET MVC" Pluralsight cours project

 ## Status